Story at a glance:

-How Netsch Residence, the home of a celebrated architect, pays tribute to the old while embracing the new
+- The Netsch Residence, home of a celebrated architect, pays tribute to the old while embracing the new in Chicago.

 The renovation of the late SOM design partner Walter Netsch’s house in Chicago involved a delicate balance between preservation and design updates.
 New homeowners Will Forrest and Mark Smithe wanted to preserve the sensibility of the original house while also making it their own.